-If you are fighting for time with your children as their father, a Roswell father’s rights lawyer could help you no matter what your family law issue.
+If you are fighting for time with your children as their dad, a Roswell fathers’ rights lawyer could help you no matter what your family law issue.
 With a seasoned family attorney’s help, you could more effectively seek to enforce your legal rights and stand up for your—and your child’s—best interests.

-Paternity actions establish that a man is the biological father of a child.
+Any dad in Roswell can establish paternity to prove that he is the biological father of his child.
 These cases could be filed by the mother of the child, the state’s Division of Child Support Services, or by the father of the child.

 Once a father proves his paternity, he may be ordered to make child support payments to the mother.
-Paternity actions in Georgia do not give fathers custody or visitation rights.
+Paternity actions in our area do not give fathers custody or visitation rights.

 Legitimation is the process of becoming the legal father of a child.
 A father who is married to the mother of his child does not have to file for legitimation.
 Unmarried fathers, however, can only receive visitation or custody rights if a judge signs an order stating that the man is the legal father of the child in question.

-A father who has established his paternity can challenge any adoption in court.
-With the help of a father’s rights lawyer in Roswell County, a father could work to prove to the court that he is a fit parent and should be allowed to maintain a relationship with his child.
+With the help of a fathers’ rights attorney in Roswell, a dad could work to prove to the court that he is a fit parent and should be allowed to maintain a relationship with his child.